Best tech deals for Amazon Prime Day 2023

 Here’s a 34 per cent discount on what’s already one of the best-value tablets you can buy.
 The Samsung Galaxy Tab A8 has a bright 10.5in touchscreen display, 32GB of data storage, and is ideal for entertaining kids and grown-ups alike.

 It’s festival season, so if you’re heading out make sure you don’t leave home without a beefy and rugged portable charger to keep your phone juiced up.
-This model is discounted to £29.99 and can charge up to four devices simultaneously, so you’ll be the most popular person in your tent.
+This model is discounted by 20 per cent and can charge up to four devices simultaneously, so you’ll be the most popular person in your tent.
 It supports wireless charging, and can even top up its own battery (albeit slowly) thanks to its integrated solar panel.

 Amazon Music Prime Day deal